 The mastermind behind the strategy was an innovative media strategist and focus-group guru who changed the way Republicans speak: Frank Luntz.
 He masterfully transformed the estate tax into the “death tax,” drilling for oil into “exploring for energy,” and the Bush tax cuts into “tax relief.”
 When Luntz put together the strategies of Gingrich’s Contract With America in 1994, he turned a capital gains tax cut into “job creation and wage enhancement” and tax-sheltered retirement account reform into a “restoration of the American Dream.”
 It was a genius move, allowing the GOP to shift the nature of political discourse and tilt the playing field in their favor.
 The way Republicans now frame their key ideas allows them to tap into deeper, more subconscious emotions in their audiences, sidestepping the realm of logic and critical thinking.
 Luntz’s breakthrough resulted in a Republican majority in Congress for twelve years following 1994.
 His strategy even had ripple effects outside electoral politics.
 When you listen to a conservative pundit on the television today, chances are that you are listening to rhetoric that has been fundamentally shaped by Frank Luntz.

 Today, Luntz’s rhetorical strategy allows local Republican officials to get away with not paying for the maintenance and upgrading of storm drains in the vulnerable Tampa Bay area.
-As Republican officials might say: Taxes are evil, and we’re not sending your hard-earned tax dollars to Washington and those corrupt elitist Democrats.
-It seems incredible that they can get away with this—surely one would figure out the truth eventually?
+“Climate change” sounds much less threatening than “global warming,” after all: all thanks to Mr. Luntz.

-But some people do not want the truth and many Republican-led administrations are happy to oblige this.
-In Florida, one of the states most threatened by climate change, Governor Rick Scott has repeatedly discouraged state employees from using the words “climate change,” as discovered by the Florida Center for Investigative Reporting in 2015.
+But some people do not want the truth, and many Republican-led administrations are happy to oblige.
+In Florida, one of the states most threatened by global warming, Governor Rick Scott has repeatedly discouraged state employees from even using the words “climate change,” as discovered by the Florida Center for Investigative Reporting in 2015.
 In July of this year, Scott and the Florida state legislature passed laws allowing any citizen to challenge school textbooks and other material, with issues like evolution and climate change blatantly in his crosshairs.
 How does he get away with it?
-Simple—the law is designed to get that Washington government out of the classroom because this is America, land of the free and home of the brave.
+Simple—the law is designed to get that corrupt, “swampy” Washington government out of your kids’ classrooms.

 It is not complicated.
 In fact, that is entirely the point.
 Rhetoric has been around for thousands of years—persuading people is, after all, fundamental to politics.
 So, then, why are the Democrats so bad at it?

-Many would cite the mire of identity politics into which mainstream Democrats have fallen, most recently in the form of Hillary Clinton’s failed campaign which tried to appeal to various demographics with some pretty opaque pandering.
+Many would cite a lack of sincerity into which mainstream Democrats have stumbled, most recently in the form of Hillary Clinton’s failed campaign, which tried to appeal to various demographics with some pretty opaque pandering.
 The problem is that, in electoral politics, a strategy like this is difficult and impractical—the risks are high, and the rewards are low.
 You must be sure to tick every box, and if you forget a group, you have lost them.
 Clinton forgot the white working class—wherever on the political spectrum you land, this is objectively why she lost.

 This the context—the macro scale, the things people can clearly see and recognize.
 But what happens when we compare these two candidates under a Luntzian microscope?
 As we saw earlier, the content of their platforms certainly had some effect, but what really mattered in this vitriolic election was how they talked.